cs330section66/course-selection-prototype/README.md

 Taking their suggestion into consideration, we included a 'Course Number' filter and got rid of the 'Time' filter for our upcoming prototypes.

+## 4) High Fidelity Prototyping (P5, P6, P7)

+MASON!!

+## 5) Reflection

+In the restricted time we had, we managed to create a product, in which students can create potential schedules by selecting courses based on their major's academic requirement, the course number and name, as well as any major that course belongs to.
+They can easily see how the courses fit in their schedules and remove/add accordingly.
+Moreover, they can keep potential courses in their Shopping Cart for future reference.

+If we had more time, the next steps would include a more in-debth user profile where we track a student's academic record and potentially list courses accordingly, i.e. not showing courses he/she already took, or eliminating the courses which have prerequisites that the student does not meet of.

+We can potentially work on suggesting personalized courses for students, and create tiers in the Shopping Cart for students to list their most desired, second option, third option alternatives for a certain course.